Student Matinees 2017/2018

 Cost: Student Matinees are priced at $17 per ticket.
 (Student, Teacher & Chaperone)

-Booking: To book a student matinee please submit your completed booking request from to Talore Peterson, Youth Engagement Manager.
+Booking: To book a student matinee please submit your completed booking request from to Talore Peterson, Artistic Associate Youth Engagement.

 Please note that the booking request form does not confirm your booking.
 Please refrain from booking buses or sending payment until your booking has been confirmed.

 Audience Advice: Our audience advice is a grade recommendation.
 We base our student matinee recommendations on what we deem appropriate for a Kindergarten through Grade 12 students.
 Content concerns are always subjective, so if you or your students have content sensitivities, please inform us at the time of booking and we will be happy to provide you with more information (amount of information we are able to provide is subject to availability when the matinee is a touring presentation or brand new work).

 A modern-day Katherine Parr marries the most dangerous man in England, King Henry VIII, only to find herself locked in a fierce battle of wills for her ideals, and her life.
 To save her own life, Katherine Parr must learn to use all her powers of persuasion to win over her husband, the notorious Henry VIII.
 The Last Wife is a bold, sophisticated, modern-day re-imagining of Katherine Parr’s dangerous marriage to King Henry VIII.

 Starring Lorne Cardinal as King Henry!

 Audience Advisory: This production deals with mature themes and language.
 For details about the content please contact Talore Peterson, Youth Engagement Manager.